reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 Perhaps adversarial robustness just happens to incidentally fix or cover up the true reason non-VGG architectures fail at style transfer [^8] i.e. adversarial robustness is a sufficient but unnecessary condition for good style transfer.
 Whatever it is, I think further examination of VGG is a very interesting direction for future work.

+### Conclusion and future work

+I performed a quick experiment and showed that in neural style transfer, adversarial robustness transforms ResNet-50 from a completely useless feature extractor to an effective one.
+All the code for replicating these results are in a [Colab notebook][colab_link].

-Here are a few other ideas for future work:
+Aside from figuring out VGG's mysteries, here are a few other ideas for future work:
-* Figure out the cause of the artifacts and attempt to fix them.
+* Figure out the cause of the robust ResNet artifacts and attempt to fix them.
 This [Medium post][inception_style_transfer] by Sahil Singla shows a few good techniques.
 Adjusting the stride value so it can cleanly divide the kernel size might eliminate checkerboard artifacts.
 Replacing max pooling layers with average pooling layers might also help reduce artifacts.